darren/yasnippet-vala/README.rst

    M-x yas/reload-all

-#. you should see vala-mode in the YASnippet menu.
+#. you should see vala-mode in the YASnippet menu now.

 .. _yasnippet: http://code.google.com/p/yasnippet/
 .. _Vala: http://live.gnome.org/Vala/